sormuras/sormuras.github.io/blog/2018-09-09-testing-in-the-modular-world.md

          📜 SomeClass.java          🔨 SomeClassTests.java
 ```

-This approach allow the tests to access to all the `public` and package visible members of the classes under test.
+This approach allows the tests to access to all the `public` and package visible members of the classes under test.

 Based on https://junit.org/junit4/faq.html#organize_1